madmaxpython/DeepLodocus/README.md

 <img width="300" height="400" src="https://github.com/madmaxpython/DeepLodocus/blob/Master/Logo/LabelRequirements.png">

-The colored point represent the required label to be tracked on DeepLabCut<br/>
+The colored point represent the required labels to be tracked on DeepLabCut<br/>
 The red lines represent the skeleton of the animal<br/>
 Individual name : Mouse 1<br/>